-Great Smoky Mountains National Park, Shenandoah National Park, Mount Washington State Park, Baxter State Park
+Ed Jenkins National Recreation Area, Great Smoky Mountains National Park, Shenandoah National Park, Mount Washington State Park, Baxter State Park

 Even if just for a short stretch, gets a taste for the A.T. by following the white rectangular blazes going north or south anywhere along its length.
 The trail through Newfound Gap in Great Smoky Mountains National Park is especially popular.
+Check out our blog post on the short hike to the southern terminus of the A.T. at Georgia’s Springer Mountain in Chattahoochee National Forest‘s Ed Jenkins National Recreation Area.

 The last stretch of the trail ascends Katahdin in Maine’s Baxter State Park.
 My impression from the surly park employees is that they would rather not be the official end of the Appalachian Trail.
 For instance, they fined record-setting Scott Jurek for public alcohol consumption and littering when he spilled some champagne celebrating his accomplishment atop Katahdin in 2015.
-The funny thing about the A.T. is that it ends (or begins) on top of a mountain where you have to turn around and hike out.
+The funny thing about the A.T. is that it ends (and begins) on top of a mountain where you have to turn around and hike out.

 The views on top of Katahdin are unsurpassed and you might get to celebrate with a thru-hiker finishing the 2,185-mile journey.